-Let’s say you have a credit card with a limit of $1,000 and you owe $950 on it; your utilization is 95%.
-This high utilization can count against you because creditors use it as a gauge to see how likely you are to pay back what you owe.
+Let’s say you have a credit card with a limit of $1,000, and you owe $950 on it; your utilization is 95%.
+High utilization can count against you because creditors use it as a gauge to see how likely you are to pay back what you owe.

 Don’t close old accounts

 So, how does credit work when it comes to your old credit accounts?
 Your credit card accounts make up a vital part of your credit history, so if you have accounts that show you’ve been paying your bills on time consistently, you’ll want to keep them as part of your credit history.